Ganesh-mali/Automatic-Paper-Vending-Machine/README.md

 # Automatic-Paper-Vending-Machine
-This was my BE project , i did this in 2017-2018
+This is my BE project , i did this in 2017-2018